capsali/virtumancer/API.md

 #### **GET /api/v1/storage/pools**

 * **Description**: Retrieves a list of all storage pools across all hosts.
+* **Description**: Retrieves a list of all storage pools across all hosts.
+The server prefers libvirt API calls for metadata and will fall back to pool XML parsing when necessary.
 * **Response**: 200 OK
   \[
     {